We will ignite and inspire children’s curiosity to empower them to question and investigate the world around them and beyond.

 We embrace the ethos and beliefs of the United Nations Convention on the Rights of the Child.
 Every child has the right to an education (Article 28) and the right to develop their talents (Article 29).
 We value every pupil and the contribution they have to make.
 As a result, we aim to ensure that every child achieves success and that all children are able to develop their skills.

-Click below to see our plans for this year and our assessment grids.
+Click below to see our plans for this year.

 Science and Reading

 There are many fantastic books that link to the Science curriculum for you to share with your child.
 Please see the above subject overview for suggested books that link to your child’s learning.

 Our Greenpower group is made up of 8 Y5 pupils who develop their science skills through building their own electric powered racing car.
 They then race them at various events in the North East.
 The children work incredibly hard to fundraise and cover all costs themselves.

 St Augustine’s is the lead school for the Cleveland Partnership, which is supported by the Ogden Trust.
 We lead a hub of 5 schools, Ings Farm, Normanby Primary, Zetland Primary and Ormesby Primary.
 Each school has a group of 8 Science Ambassadors who attend a weekly after school club.
 The funding from the Ogden Trust supports the resources for these clubs, visits and CPD for the staff involved.
 The focus this year is Electricity and the children are having great fun exploring this concept.